 One of the world’s most renowned physicists presents a radical new vision of science.
-Here the late David Bohm describes scientific theory as the myth that drives our culture, and points out the fallacy of our belief system.
+Here the late David Bohm describes scientific theory as the myth that drives our culture, and points out the fallacy of this belief system.
 He also presents his alternative for addressing the world’s mega-problems through engaging in a new level of “dialogue” among small groups of people.
-His views are both challenging and profound.
+His views are both challenging and profound. (hosted by Michael Toms)

 His books include: